Hardship grants

 The RCN recommends using an updated browser such as Microsoft Edge or Google Chrome

 The RCN Foundation is an independent charity and we are not linked to any trade union activity.
-Our purpose is to support and strengthen nursing, midwifery, and social care to improve the health and wellbeing of the public.
+Our purpose is to support and strengthen nursing and midwifery to improve the health and wellbeing of the public.
 We do this by:

 We provided a hardship grant to Lily, a single mother and qualified nurse who was made homeless by her landlord.
 Hear Lily's story, in her own words: